-Transfer students with nursing coursework completed at other institutions must complete an application for admission to the nursing department which will be processed after admission to the University.
-In addition, the student must attach a letter of good standing from the previous university.
-To be considered for admission, a student may have no more than one nursing course failure as defined by the previous institution.
-Admission into the nursing department is dependent upon successful completion of prerequisites and satisfying all admission criteria.
-Transfer students will be considered on a space available basis.
+Transfer students must meet all entry requirements and contact the nursing department to be considered for placement into nursing courses.
+Transfer students with nursing coursework completed at other institutions must also attach a letter of good standing from the previous university.
+To be considered for admission as a Nursing major, a student may have no more than one nursing course failure as defined by the previous institution.